semelyanov86/vtiger-portal/README.md

 - Make a payment in invoice and sales order.
 - Storing notifications from vtiger crm

+### Two-Factor Authentication
+This portal supports two-factor authentication.
+Every user can enable it, you need to send a request to `otp/veryfy` endpoint with `token` parameter.
+To get this token, you need to send a request to `otp/generate` endpoint.
+After that, you will get a response with token and url.
+This token will be valid for 5 minutes.
+After verification process, user can not login without OTP code.
+If user lost his phone, he can disable this feature in user settings.

+In database we have a special column in user table, which stores a secret key for OTP.
+This key is generated during user registration.
+If you want to disable otp as administrator for specific user, you can set `otp_enabled` and `otp_verified` columns to false.

+Note, when otp is enabled, after login in response of `user/login` endpoint, you will get a `otp_enabled` field, which indicates that user enabled otp.
+It means, that you need to send otp code to `otp/validate` endpoint.
+If user did not enable otp, you will get this field in response as false.

+If you did an authentication and did not pass OTP verification, you can not use portal.
+For example, if you want to get a list of tickets, as a result you will get a 403 response.
+Access management and all logic stored in `internal/delivery/middleware.go` file, in authentication function.

+### Notifications
+This portal supports notifications from vtiger crm.
+To make this feature works, you need to install special notifications module in Vtiger CRM.
+And setup workflow, to create different notifications.
+Then you need to implement functions in `internal/repository/notification_crm.go` file for importing notifications from vtiger.
+After that you need to setup crontab or run function ImportNotifications in `internal/service/notifications.go` file.
+This function will import notifications from vtiger and store them in database.
+After that, you can get notifications from `notifications` endpoint.
+You can also create notifications manually in database.
+For this purposes you need to insert a record in `notifications` table.
+You can find a structure of this table in `internal/domain/notification.go` file.

+### Payment support
+This portal supports payments.
+You can make a payment in invoice and sales order.
+To make this feature works, you need to change Stripe token in payment section of configuration file.
+Currently we support only Stripe provider.
+You do not need to setup extra configuration to accept a payments.

 ## Deployment

 To deploy this project run